-Ian is a registered and official liquidator with over 30 years' experience in the area of distressed financial management, insolvency and corporate recovery.
+Ian is a registered liquidator with over 30 years' experience in the area of distressed financial management, insolvency and corporate recovery.
 In January 2010, Ian joined the BRI Ferrier network and formed BRI Ferrier Southern Queensland.
 Prior to joining BRI Ferrier, Ian headed Currie Biazos Insolvency Accountants for five years and was a partner in a Brisbane based insolvency practice for four years.
 Prior to this, Ian worked with international firms Ernst & Young and Deloitte in Brisbane, and gained international experience working in Papua New Guinea, the UK, Latvia and Russia.
 Ian provides advisory on restructuring, voluntary administration, deeds of company arrangement, receivership, liquidation and investigative accountant assignments.
 He works predominantly with small to medium sized businesses and has extensive experience working with indigenous organisations.
 Ian’s experience extends across a broad range of industries including telecommunications, property, financial services, retail, tourism, mining, agribusiness, logistics and manufacturing.

 - Appointed voluntary liquidator of Steve Parish Publishing Pty Ltd, an iconic Australian educational, natural and wildlife photography and publishing business.
 After an exhaustive marketing campaign, Ian sold the business in its entirety, preserving an iconic Australian brand.